 The symptoms of gingivitis include red and swollen gums, which often bleed during brushing and flossing.
-If gingivitis is caught at this stage—before it progresses to the tooth or other bone, it is very treatable.
+If gingivitis is caught at this stage — before it progresses to the tooth or other bone — it is very treatable.
 If the gingivitis progresses, however, the person may develop periodontitis, where the gums begin to recede from the teeth.
-The now open spaces between the teeth and gums are especially prone to infection, and eventually, toxins can begin to break down the gums, teeth, bone, and other tissues in the area, as a result of the combination of bacteria and the body’s own enzymes as they try to fight the infection.
+The now-open spaces between the teeth and gums are especially prone to infection, and eventually, toxins can begin to break down the gums, teeth, bone and other tissues in the area, as a result of the combination of bacteria and the body’s own enzymes as they try to fight the infection.
 Teeth can become loose and fall out, and chewing can become incredibly difficult or painful.
-At this point, the damage to the teeth is irreparable; the teeth must either be filled in with a dental implant, porcelain crowns, or dental bridges, but will never be able to heal naturally.
+At this point, the damage to the teeth is irreparable; the teeth must either be filled in with a dental implant, porcelain crowns or dental bridges, but they will never be able to heal naturally.

-When Dr. Zadeh, who is a former USC Clinical Professor & Lecturer of 14 years and Beverly Hills periodontist, diagnoses a patient with periodontal disease, he follows one of several possible courses of treatment, depending on how advanced the disease has become.
-For less severe cases, non-surgical treatments will be attempted first, in order to eliminate infection, reduce swelling, and promote healthy re-growth of receded gums.
+When Dr. Parsa T. Zadeh, who is a former USC clinical professor and lecturer of 14 years and a Beverly Hills periodontist, diagnoses a patient with periodontal disease, he follows one of several possible courses of treatment, depending on how advanced the disease has become.
+For less severe cases, nonsurgical treatments will be attempted first, in order to eliminate infection, reduce swelling and promote healthy regrowth of receded gums.

 Gingivitis and the resulting periodontal disease can result from a number of factors.
-Plaque build-up due to improper dental hygiene (regular brushing, flossing, and dental cleanings) is the leading culprit, though other causes are possible.
-Hormonal changes, illnesses, certain medications, smoking, and family history of dental illness can all make a person more susceptible to infections and diseases of the gums and teeth; they should take extra precautions by brushing and flossing after every meal and by visiting their dentist three or four times a year.
+Plaque buildup due to improper dental hygiene (regular brushing, flossing and dental cleanings) is the leading culprit, though other causes are possible.
+Hormonal changes, illnesses, certain medications, smoking and family history of dental illness can all make a person more susceptible to infections and diseases of the gums and teeth; these people should take extra precautions by brushing and flossing after every meal and by visiting their dentist three or four times a year.

 The symptoms of periodontal disease include the following:

-- Red, swollen, tender gums, as with gingivitis
+- Red, swollen or tender gums, as with gingivitis

 - Persistent halitosis (bad breath) or bad taste in the mouth, often metallic